Tangerang: Origins

 According to F. de Haan's writings taken from the VOC archives, reports that the Banten Sultanate had created a large country located west of the Untung Jawa River, and to fill the new land the Sultan of Banten had displaced 5,000 to 6,000 inhabitants.

 In the Dag Register dated December 20, 1668, it was reported that the Sultan of Banten had appointed Raden Sena Pati and Kyai Demang as rulers.
 On suspicion of seizing the kingdom, Raden Sena Pati and Kyai Demang were sacked by the Sultan.

 Prince Dipati was appointed to the region.
 For the dismissal, Ki Demang pitted Banten against the VOC.
 But he was killed in Kademangan.

 The next VOC archive, the Dag Register dated March 4, 1680, explains that the ruler of Tangerang at that time was Kyai Dipati Soera Dielaga.
 Kyai Soeradilaga and his son Subraja asked for the protection of the VOC, followed by 143 retinues and soldiers.
 He and his retinue were given a place on the east side of the river, bordering the VOC.
-When fighting with Banten, Soeradilaga and his war experts succeeded in repelling Bantenesu troops.
+During the fighting with Banten, Soeradilaga and his war experts succeeded in repelling Bantenese troops.
 For his services, he was given the honorary title of Raden Aria Suryamanggala, while Prince Subraja was given the title of Kyai Dipati Soetadilaga.